 Individuals who have mild exposure during work, such as dentists, may routinely have whole blood mercury levels up to 15 ng/mL.

 Significant exposure is indicated when the whole blood mercury is >50 ng/mL if exposure is due to alkyl Hg, or >200 ng/mL if exposure is due to Hg(+2).

-To avoid contamination during specimen collection, it is essential to follow collection procedures as outlined in Metals Analysis-Collection and Transport in Special Instructions.
+To avoid contamination during specimen collection, it is essential to follow collection procedures as outlined in Trace Metals Analysis Specimen Collection and Transport in Special Instructions.

 High concentrations of gadolinium and iodine are known to interfere with most metals tests.
 If either gadolinium- or iodine-containing contrast media has been administered, a specimen should not be collected for 96 hours.